vaginessa/dns-wiki/HOWTO-Compile-AFWall.md

 If all of the above succeeded, push the AFWall+ .apk to your device and run.

----

-:exclamation: **JAVA 8 is not yet supported.** Use a supported JavaVersion (`class -> dex` conversion can't handle 1.8 right now).
-VERSION is unrelated to your JDK.
-The JDK has to be >= VERSION.

----

 After repository refactoring and cleanup
 ----------------------